The Hartford agrees to pay $650M in Boy Scouts bankruptcy

 Depending on which plan is used, the BSA estimates the amount of money to be available for abuse victims at between $2.4 billion and $7.1 billion, including insurance rights.

-The official tort claimants committee, which is charged with acting as a fiduciary for abuse victims in the bankruptcy, estimates the value of some 84,000 sexual abuse claims at about $103 billion.
+The official tort claimants committee estimates the value of some 84,000 sexual abuse claims at about $103 billion.

 The Boy Scouts of America, based in Irving, Texas, sought bankruptcy protection in February 2020 in an effort to halt hundreds of lawsuits and create a compensation fund for men who were molested as youngsters decades ago by scoutmasters or other leaders.